Lazy Nerd Explainer: Hidden Queer Symbols in (Art) History

 Classical and Mythological Identities

-The Olympian Gods got up to all sorts of queer shenanigans, but their position in the Western canon has given artists license to connect their own desires with socially acceptable tropes through these figures.
+The Olympian Gods got up to all sorts of queer shenanigans, and their position in the Western canon has given artists license to connect their own desires with socially acceptable tropes through these figures.
 A way to pour their hearts out while dancing around the edges of societal norms.
-Allowing LGBTQ+ audiences of the time to find meaning and connection through the work.
+Allowing queer audiences of the time to find meaning and connection through the work.

 Polari: The Secret Language